 It’s an amino acid that the human body produces in small quantities.
 The supplement is so valuable that it increases the ability to fight infections.

-Foods containing arginine are nuts, seeds, legumes, poultry (especially turkey).
+Foods containing arginine are nuts, seeds, legumes, and poultry (especially turkey).

 The amino acid can be synthesized in sufficient quantities.
 It participates in biological processes that control cell growth and also reduces the risk of infections.